camunda/camunda-docs-manual/content/webapps/cockpit/extend/plugins.md

 {{< img src="../../img/plugin-points/plugin-point-dashboard-custom.png" title="Dashboard" >}}

-With Camunda BPM 7.6, the dashboard plugins of Cockpit have been re-organized and new names have been given to the plugin points.
+With Camunda Platform 7.6, the dashboard plugins of Cockpit have been re-organized and new names have been given to the plugin points.

 The `cockpit.dashboard` plugin point will allow to add your custom views at the bottom of the dashboard.